appcircleio/appcircle-docusaurus/docs/workflows/ios-specific-workflow-steps/install-certificates-provisions.md

 ### Output Variables

-The output parameters after this step is executed are as follows:
+The output(s) resulting from the operation of this component are as follows:

 <Screenshot url='https://cdn.appcircle.io/docs/assets/BE2786-cert_output.png' />